magcode/sem6000-mqtt/README.md

 The tool will publish the following messages every 60 seconds (as configured in properties file):

 ```
+<roottopic from properties file>/<name of sem6000 from properties file>/voltage     (voltage)
+<roottopic from properties file>/<name of sem6000 from properties file>/power       (current power in watts)
+<roottopic from properties file>/<name of sem6000 from properties file>/relay       (relay, true or false)
-<roottopic from properties file>/<name of sem6000 from properties file>/
+<roottopic from properties file>/<name of sem6000 from properties file>/energytoday (consumed energy since midnight in watt hours)
 ```

 # Stability and reconnects